Safe proprietary nootropic mushroom blend.

 The word "natural" feels comforting, but it isn't a guarantee of safety.
 Plenty of things in nature are potent, and supplements are no exception.
 The real issue is that some products marketed as "natural" can contain unlisted ingredients.
 According to the Department of Defense's Operation Supplement Safety, just because a supplement is called "natural" or "herbal" doesn't mean it's safe, especially if it contains hidden drugs.
 That’s why it’s so important to choose products from brands that are transparent about their ingredients and provide third-party lab test results.
 This way, you know exactly what you’re getting—and what you’re not.

-Myth: Believing Every Marketing Claim
+Myth: You Can Trust Every Marketing Claim

 If a product promises to make you a genius overnight, it’s wise to be skeptical.
 Some companies make bold claims they can't back up, and their products may contain ingredients that aren't even on the label.
 These hidden ingredients can include drugs that aren't approved by the FDA, which poses a serious risk.
 Instead of falling for flashy marketing, look for evidence.
 A trustworthy company will be upfront about what’s in their products and what the ingredients are designed to do.
 Always prioritize brands that offer full transparency and verifiable quality control, like providing a Certificate of Analysis (COA) for every batch.